Lemming97/Professional_README_Generator/samplereadme.json.md

 ## License

-License used for this project - Mozilla
+License used for this project - MIT
 * For more information on license types, please reference this website for additional licensing information - [https: //choosealicense.com/](https://choosealicense.com/).